hyperstudio/spectacles/README.md

 ### Create a new admin user
 ./manage.py createsuperuser

+# Ready to run the production web server:
+make prod
+# And the background indexer daemons
+./daemons/runall.sh
 # All done!
-Ready to run the production web server:
-killall uwsgi && make prod
 ```

-### Development
+## Development
 Start a local webserver with:
 ```
 ./manage.py runserver 8080